 It’s common to sleep in late after a good night out (drinking) and/or a copious meal.
 Of course, these excesses can disturb your sleep and lead to the inevitable “hangover”.
 It is also important to remember that alcohol consumption tends to increase the risk of hypoglycemia.

-To reduce such risks, here’s a few tips: drink plenty of water before going to bed in order to avoid alcohol-related dehydration; avoid eating fatty foods just before going to bed (farewell to junk food when leaving the club!); put yourself in a relaxing environment (night mask, lavender essential oil… not to mention closing shutters or curtains to avoid morning rays).
+To reduce such risks, here are a few tips: drink plenty of water before going to bed in order to avoid alcohol-related dehydration; avoid eating fatty foods just before going to bed (farewell to junk food when leaving the club!); put yourself in a relaxing environment (night mask, lavender essential oil… not to mention closing shutters or curtains to avoid morning rays).

-And since hypoglycemia cannot always be avoided, remember to keep your favorite low treatment near your bed!
+And since nocturnal hypoglycemia cannot always be avoided, remember to keep your favorite low treatment near your bed!

-4 | Manage close meals
+4 | Manage Close Meals

 Interpretation of the results should therefore be taken with caution to determine the optimal bolus.